 I want to connect RGB LED strips to my PARIS Hero•32?
 You must be running either Sbus or CPPM Rx - then use Pin RC5(blue wire port) as the signal wire - RGB Leds use 5v, GND and this pin - then connect them in series - in->out->in_>out etc

 I am getting glitches/flips at random with my Hero•32 naze and my FrSky X4R (D4RII) - Why?
-It's critical to keep any RC Rx away from ESCs by at least 50-80mm - this can be tricky on a mini - so we recommend wrapping the Rx in heat shrink - then Copper tape as a RF shield, then adding a final layer of heatshrink to ensure no short circuit.
+It's critical to keep any RC receiver Rx away from ESCs by at least 50-80mm - this can be tricky on a mini - so if too close, we recommend wrapping the Rx in heat shrink - then Copper tape as a RF shield, then adding a final layer of heatshrink to ensure no short circuit.
 Then still do your best to keep it 35mm away from ESCs, if you can do that

 I want to add extra i2c stuff like I2C MAG for iNav Flex port?
 How?
 For AIR3 the Flexport = Serial GPS port in iNav CF ; For BetaFlight i2c is disabled n/a and motors 5&6 for Hexii are enabled ; for iNav i2c Mag Compass SCL/SCA are on M5/M6 top row pins - Quad Only - (above Rx/Tx which are Telem OSD pins)

 I want to add a serial GPS and code it for Aeroplanes - RTH etc - This option is under development ATM for Airplanes Fixed Wing Ops - coming to AIR3